jqnatividad/qsv-dateparser/README.md

 for performance.
 It also adds support for parsing dates in DMY format, with the `parse_with_preference` function.

-It will also be the foundation for replacing the chrono crate, with its [long-standing security advisory](https://rustsec.org/advisories/RUSTSEC-2020-0159).

 ## Accepted date formats
 ```rust
 // unix timestamp